kaursarv/PaySlipCalculator/README.md

 # PaySlipCalculator
-Employee Monthly Payslip is a console application that, when given employee annual salary details, outputs a monthly pay slip.
+Employee Monthly Payslip calculator is a console application that, when given employee annual salary details, outputs a monthly pay slip.